 Start Date and End Date: Enter the start date and the end date for your grading period.
 Dates for grading periods can overlap within a term but are limited by the semester/term dates defined in the Terms page.

-Grading Mark: The Grading mark is the Mark that will be used by the grading period.
-The names listed are based off of the headings entered on Multiple Mark Headings and Descriptions page.
+GRD Grading Mark: The GRD Grading mark is the Mark that will be used by the GRD grading period.
+The names listed are based off of the headings entered on the Multiple Mark Headings and Descriptions page.

-- Grading Mark - Not Linked to a Grading Period: - If this option is selected in the Grading Mark drop-down the Grading Period will not be linked to a specific Mark.
+- Grading Mark - Not used in Secondary Grades: - If this option is selected in the GRD Grading Mark drop-down, the Grading Period will not be used with secondary grades.

-- Show in Portal - The Show in Portal option will display when the Not Linked to a Grading Period option is selected.
-Enabling this option will display the non-linked grading period in the teacher portal.
+- Show in Portal - The Show in Portal option will display when the Grading Snapshot option is selected.
 Note: Support for this option will be available in the near future.

 Is Calculated: If enabled "Is Calculated" will allow you to define percentages for grading periods.
 This field should be selected in the last overall grading period where all previously added grading periods will be listed.
 This ensures that any grading period that will be weighted is assigned a weight and that the total equals 100 for the term/semester.

 Is Final Assignment: If checked will indicate that the grading period is for the Final Assignment/Final Exam.

 Apply to Gradebook: If checked the grading periods will be available in teacher grade books.